 However, due to the effects of the drug on your system, you will experience various degrees of withdrawal symptoms.
 Hence, you will need supervision and support in these times to deal with your symptoms.
 With that, you will navigate through the withdrawal process easier than going it alone.

 Can I do cocaine withdrawal at home?

 Cocaine is one of the few drugs anyone can quit anytime because of its short half-life.
 However, doing it alone without support may not be the best and safest option.
-During cocaine withdrawal, you need full support and care from friends and family as well as addiction treatment professionals.
+During cocaine withdrawal, you need full support and care from friends and family and addiction treatment professionals.